COVID-19 – safety precautions

 Surveillance for COVID-19 is based on the EU case definition for probable and confirmed cases of COVID-19, which was updated on 25 February 2020.

 The World Health Organization has updated the clinical and epidemiological criteria used in its case definitions for the global surveillance for human infection with COVID-19 on 27 February 2020.
 The definition for a suspected case now includes in the criteria: people with acute respiratory infection (ARI) coming from an area with local transmission or contact to a confirmed case, as well as all severe acute respiratory infections (SARI) cases with no other aetiology irrespective of travel-history or contact to a confirmed case as suspected cases.
-ECDC also advocates the inclusion of patients with SARI irrespectively of travel-history or residence in areas with localised or (more widespread) local transmission in the EU/EEA.
+ECDC also advocates the inclusion of patients with SARI irrespectively of travel-history or residence in areas with localized or (more widespread) local transmission in the EU/EEA.
 Cases that fit the probable or confirmed criteria of the case definition should be reported through The European Surveillance System.

 The inclusion of testing for COVID-19 in patients with influenza like illness (ILI) or ARI within the routine influenza sentinel surveillance in outpatient settings should be considered; when cases or local clusters are identified in a country where no link to known areas of local transmission or other identified clusters are reported, and should be continued as routing monitoring in the subsequent scenarios.